Khaled-Agbaryah/secure_tor_chat/README.md

 if you wish to change that, you can edit the end of the 'main.js' file

-you can also just create a cret to use https using 'sudo ./new_https_certs.sh' and then start the server using only 'sudo npm start'
+you can also just create a cret to use https using 'sudo ./new_https_certs.sh' and then start the server using only 'sudo node main.js'

 # With Tor
 simply create a HiddenService, check the official tor website out to learn more